neuralmagic/deepsparse/examples/logging-prometheus/README.md

 Now you should be ready to create/import your dashboard.

-Grafana's interface for adding metrics is very intuitive (and you can use PromQL), but we have a simple pre-made dashboard for this use case.
+Grafana's interface for adding metrics is very intuitive (and you can use PromQL), but we have provided a simple pre-made dashboard for this use case.

 Click `Dashboard` -> `Import` on the left-hand side bar.
 You should see an option to upload a file.
 Upload `grafana/dashboard.json` and save.
 Then, you should see the following dashboard: